FireMarshmellow/pill-dispenser/README.md

 ## Important disclaimer
-The pill dispenser is not what a 100% reliable solution, I don't recommend using it for essential medication.
+The pill dispenser is not a 100% reliable solution, I don't recommend using it for essential medication.
 It's intended for multivitamins and other supplements, and even then please check whether the pill dispenser has dispensed the correct amount.